FoldingAtHome/coronavirus/system-preparation/6lu7_receptor/README.md

     - Remove waters
 2. Protonate and cap the protease using Schrodinger's Maestro
 3. Prepare system and equilibrate using OpenMM:
-    - Add hydrogens, solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with and `simulate_6lu7_receptor.py`
+    - Solvate, minimize, and equilibrate for 5ns, at 2fs timestep, 4amu hydrogens with and `simulate_6lu7_receptor.py`
 4. Equilibrate at longer time step using OpenMM:
     - Starting from the above equilibrated snapshots, equilibrate further for 1.25ns, at 5fs timestep, 4amu hydrogens with `simulate_4amu_5fs.py`
 5. Run equilibrated structures on F@h